TorsteinM/enhance/README.md

 Following CMuratori's computer enhance course

 # The aim of the repository:
-To practice building software generally, but also practicing interfacing the hardware and experience techniques that are
+To practice building software generally and how to interface hardware in a practical way with readable code.

 To share and have some incentive to make something decent and with readable code.